Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy the container on App Engine flexible environment with autoscaling, and set the value min_instances to zero in the app.yaml.
 - [ ] Deploy the container on App Engine flexible environment with manual scaling, and set the value instances to zero in the app.yaml.

+Cloud Run is a managed compute platform that lets you run containers directly on top of Google's scalable infrastructure.
+Cloud Run adds and removes instances automatically to handle all incoming requests.
+If there are no incoming requests to your service, even the last remaining instance will be removed.
+This behavior is commonly referred to as scale to zero.

+The correct answer is:

+**2. Deploy the container on Cloud Run (fully managed), and set the minimum number of instances to zero.**

+### Explanation:

+**Option 2: Deploy the container on Cloud Run (fully managed), and set the minimum number of instances to zero.**
+- **Fully Managed Service:** Cloud Run (fully managed) is designed to run containerized applications and automatically scale down to zero instances when there is no traffic.
+This means you will not incur costs outside of business hours when the application is not in use.
+- **Cost Efficiency:** By setting the minimum number of instances to zero, you ensure that no costs are incurred when the application is not being accessed, which aligns with your requirement to avoid costs outside of business hours.

+**Why Other Options are Wrong:**

+**Option 1: Deploy the container on Cloud Run for Anthos, and set the minimum number of instances to zero.**
+- **Complexity:** Cloud Run for Anthos runs on GKE (Google Kubernetes Engine), which might incur additional costs for the underlying GKE cluster, even if the application instances are scaled to zero.
+This does not fully prevent costs outside of business hours.

+**Option 3: Deploy the container on App Engine flexible environment with autoscaling, and set the value min_instances to zero in the app.yaml.**
+- **Minimum Instances:** In the App Engine flexible environment, you cannot set `min_instances` to zero.
+The minimum value is 1, which means at least one instance will always be running and incurring costs, even outside of business hours.

+**Option 4: Deploy the container on App Engine flexible environment with manual scaling, and set the value instances to zero in the app.yaml.**
+- **Invalid Configuration:** You cannot set the number of instances to zero in the manual scaling configuration of App Engine flexible environment.
+Manual scaling requires a fixed number of instances, which means there will always be running instances incurring costs.

+### Conclusion:

+Option 2 is the best choice because Cloud Run (fully managed) allows for the containerized application to automatically scale to zero instances when not in use, ensuring no costs are incurred outside of business hours.
+This meets your requirement of avoiding costs during non-business hours while providing a managed environment for your application.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have experimented with Google Cloud using your own credit card and expensed the costs to your company.
 Your company wants to streamline the billing process and charge the costs of your projects to their monthly invoice.
 What should you do?